somnambulist-tech/read-models/README.md

-Add calls to `bindAttributeCaster` and `bindEmbeddableFactory` if needed or use the `ModelConfigurator::configure()` call instead that will setup multiple connections and optional the caster / factory if specified.
+Add calls to `bindAttributeCaster` and `bindEmbeddableFactory` if needed or use the `ModelConfigurator::configure()` call instead that will setup multiple connections and optionally the caster / factory if specified.

 __Note:__ as the Model uses static binding for the connections, it is not possible to perform this step in the services configuration.
 If you do attempt this and the